-Except for the purpose of an employee or contractor of the municipality recording the official minutes of a meeting, no person may, unless the express prior approval of the chairperson of a meeting has been obtained, make any recording, whether audio or visual or both audio and visual, of a meeting or any part thereof.
+Except for the purpose of an employee recording the official minutes of a meeting, no person may, unless the express prior approval of the chairperson of a meeting has been obtained, make any recording, whether audio or visual or both audio and visual, of a meeting or any part thereof.

-22. Conduct of councillors during meetings and after meetings have ended
+22. Conduct of councillors during meetings